Prince Harry, Duke of Sussex's Success and Achievements in Timeline

 A closer look at the biggest achievements of Prince Harry, Duke of Sussex.
 Awards, milestones, and records that define success.

-In May 2008, Princess Anne presented Prince Harry with an Operational Service Medal for Afghanistan at the Combermere Barracks, recognizing his service in the war zone.
+In May 2008, Princess Anne presented Prince Harry with an Operational Service Medal for Afghanistan at the Combermere Barracks for his service in Afghanistan.

 May 2010: Awarded Flying Brevet

-On May 7, 2010, Prince Charles presented Prince Harry with his flying brevet (wings) at a ceremony at the Army Air Corps Base (AAC), Middle Wallop.
+On May 7, 2010, Prince Charles presented Prince Harry with his flying brevet at a ceremony at the Army Air Corps Base, Middle Wallop.

-In December 2010, the German charity Ein Herz für Kinder awarded Harry its Golden Heart Award, in recognition of his "charitable and humanitarian efforts".
+In December 2010, the German charity Ein Herz für Kinder awarded Harry the Golden Heart Award, in recognition of his "charitable and humanitarian efforts".

-In April 2011, Prince Harry was awarded his Apache Flying Badge.
-On April 16, 2011, it was announced that he had been promoted to captain.
+In April 2011, Prince Harry was awarded his Apache Flying Badge on April 14, and on April 16, he was promoted to captain.

 May 2012: Distinguished Humanitarian Leadership Award